 - What is the minimum investment, and what does this indicate?
 The minimum hedge fund investment can indicate a number of things.
 Some minimums might be too low for the fund manager to diversify the portfolio, effectively exposing investors to risk, so you want a fund that has the capacity to diversify its investments.
 In most cases, when minimums are low, there are more individual investors as opposed to institutional ones.
 On the other hand, large minimums are typically indicative of institutional investors.

 - Check the track record of the fund.
 The track record indicates the performance of the fund manager and indicates how successful or otherwise they have been while managing the fund.
 You want to invest in a fund that has a proven record of delivering value to investors.
+If you are ready to take a higher amount of risk, consider investing in crypto funds.

 - Understand your redemption rights.
 Most hedge funds will limit investor’s opportunities to cash in or redeem their shares because doing this has liquidity implications that might affect the fund adversely.
 A fund manager might impose redemption limits when the portfolio is illiquid but allows investors to redeem when there is adequate liquidity of the portfolio.